Rendering (animal products): Process variations

-Rendering processes for edible products
+Edible products

 Edible rendering processes are basically meat processing operations and produce lard or edible tallow for use in food products.
 Edible rendering is generally carried out in a continuous process at low temperature (less than the boiling point of water).
 The process usually consists of finely chopping the edible fat materials (generally fat trimmings from meat cuts), heating them with or without added steam, and then carrying out two or more stages of centrifugal separation.
 The first stage separates the liquid water and fat mixture from the solids.
 The second stage further separates the fat from the water.
 The solids may be used in food products, pet foods, etc., depending on the original materials.
 The separated fat may be used in food products, or if in surplus, may be diverted to soap making operations.
 Most edible rendering is done by meat packing or processing companies.

-Rendering processes for inedible products
+Inedible products

 Materials that for aesthetic or sanitary reasons are not suitable for human food are the feedstocks for inedible rendering processes.
 Much of the inedible raw material is rendered using the "dry" method.
 This may be a batch or a continuous process in which the material is heated in a steam-jacketed vessel to drive off the moisture and simultaneously release the fat from the fat cells.
 The material is first ground, then heated to release the fat and drive off the moisture, percolated to drain off the free fat, and then more fat is pressed out of the solids, which at this stage are called "cracklings" or "dry-rendered tankage".
 The cracklings are further ground to make meat and bone meal.

 A variation on a dry process involves finely chopping the material, fluidizing it with hot fat, and then evaporating the mixture in one or more evaporator stages.
 Some inedible rendering is done using a wet process, which is generally a continuous process similar in some ways to that used for edible materials.
 The material is heated with added steam and then pressed to remove a water-fat mixture that is then separated into fat, water, and fine solids by stages of centrifuging and/or evaporation.
 The solids from the press are dried and then ground into meat and bone meal.
 Most independent renderers process only inedible material.

-Kitchen rendering
+Kitchen scale

 Rendering of fats is also carried out on a kitchen scale by chefs and home cooks.
 In the kitchen, rendering is used to transform butter into clarified butter, suet into tallow, pork fat into lard, and chicken fat into schmaltz.